n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Twitter/README.md

 ### 2. Twitter node

 1. First of all, you'll have to enter credentials for the Twitter node.
 You can find out how to do that [here](../../../credentials/Twitter/README.md).
-2. Select 'Create' from the *Operation* dropdown.
-3. Type the message you want to tweet in the *text* field.
+2. Type the message you want to tweet in the *Text* field.
-4. Click on *Execute Node* to run the workflow.
+3. Click on *Execute Node* to run the workflow.